xingdi1990/olmocr/olmocr/bench/sample_data/got_ocr/discoverworld_crazy_table4.md

 0.69
 0.00
 32
-Navigate to a speciﬁc room in a house
+Navigate to a specific room in a house
 0.20
 0.20
 0.20